-- Actively seek to establish positive working relationships with all pupils and, where appropriate, with their parents / carers - Be familiar with the needs of all pupils with SEND in their year group - Monitor the progress of all SEND pupils, particularly after each data collection - Act on progress / AtL concerns in a timely manner to establish possible reasons and recommend actions - Have SEND as a regular agenda item at PPM meetings - Ensure effective communication with subject teachers / HOD / SENCo / SLT / pupils and parents / carers re: positives and concerns relating to SEND pupils - Monitor attendance and action as required
+- Actively seek to establish positive working relationships with all pupils and, where appropriate, with their parents / carers - Be familiar with the needs of all pupils with SEND in their year group - Monitor the progress of all SEND pupils, particularly after each data collection - Act on progress / AtL concerns in a timely manner to establish possible reasons and recommend actions - Have SEND as a regular agenda item at PPM meetings - Ensure effective communication with subject teachers / HOD / SENDCo / SLT / pupils and parents / carers re: positives and concerns relating to SEND pupils - Monitor attendance and action as required

-SENCo supported by the Deputy SENCo / Specialist Assessor:
+SENDCo supported by the SEND Lead/Head of DP and Deputy SENDCo / Specialist Assessor:

-The school has followed the statutory guidance contained in the SEND Code of Practice 2014 and has a full-time SENDCo, assisted by a Deputy SENDCo who is also a Specialist Assessor.
+The school has followed the statutory guidance contained in the SEND Code of Practice 2014 and has a full-time SENDCo, assisted by the SEND Lead/Head of DP and the Deputy SENDCo who is also a Specialist Assessor.
 The school recognises the important role the SENDCo has in working with the Headteacher and Governing Board to determine the strategic development of the school's SEND policy and provision in the school as well as ensuring the effective implementation of the policy and the appropriate use of available resources to respond to SEND pupils' needs.